codeforeauclaire/bikeroutes/react-native/README.md

-## VMS development enviornment setup instructions
+## VMS Easy setup development environment

+Use these instructions to setup a temporary* development environment of this project.

 1. Create a new [Virtual Machine](http://vms.codeforeauclaire.org/) >> SSH in >> Run (or read) vms quick install
  1. `curl -L -o- https://rawgit.com/codeforeauclaire/bikeroutes/react/react-native/vmsquickinstall/vmsquickinstall.sh | bash`